top of page

 May 1935 - Dearborn, Michigan

-Supercharged Miller-Ford race car
+Miller-Ford race car which was

-which was prepared by Art Chevrolet
+prepared by Art Chevrolet

 (Wayne State University)